-The independently reporting charter school will only complete the SIF, and will not complete a CDIF.
-On a supplemental SIF, independently reporting charter schools will report estimated teacher hires and high school graduation requirements (if applicable).
+The independently reporting charter school completes the SIF, and not a CDIF.
+Estimated teacher hires data and high school graduation requirements are reported on a supplemental SIF (if applicable).

 After I submit my district's CBEDS-ORA data electronically, should I submit the back-up paper copies also?

 No. Please do not submit the back-up copies for the CDIF or SIF.